 As an institution with a strong academic pedigree, our faculty provide world-class thought leadership.
 Their insight into the current situation and its implications across industries is available on IMD’s Research & Knowledge site.

 On our quest to provide inclusive learning, we have commissioned a webinar series, Leading in Turbulent Times.
-Featuring IMD professors, these weekly webinars appear live every Friday at 11am CEST on Zoom.
+Featuring IMD professors, these weekly webinars appear live every second Friday at 11am CET on Zoom.

 But to leverage all that IMD has to offer, consider joining our Nexus portal.
 Nexus allows companies to reap more value from their engagement, including greater access to our institution’s full ecosystem of capabilities.
 The portal provides flexible solutions and continuous support so that members can quickly adjust to their evolving needs and priorities.